 Starting in 2013, the Shiba Inu gained viral fame from the “Doge” meme, where a wide-eyed Shiba—more specifically, a Japanese rescue named Kabosu—let loose a nonsensical inner monologue in broken English.
 It popped up in GIFs, auto-text reactions, and even the cryptocurrency "Dogecoin"—the world’s first “meme coin,” which began as satire only to achieve a multi-billion-dollar market cap.

 But enough about the meme.
 Find out everything there is to know about real Shiba Inus in our in-depth guide.

 Shiba Inu Costs

 If you’re set on buying a Shiba Inu, prepare to be patient.
 Since Shibas produce small litters, there’s usually a long waiting list for these dogs.
-As a result, a Shiba puppy can range from around $1,400-$2,200 in the US.
-Full registration Shibas — those puppies destined for breeding or dog shows — can cost as much as $3,500.
+As a result, the price of a Shiba puppy can range from around $1,400 to $2,200 in the US.
+Full registration Shibas—those puppies destined for breeding or dog shows—can cost as much as $3,500.

 Just make sure you’re buying from a responsible breeder who tests for common health conditions.

 How much does dog insurance cost for Shiba Inus?

 In 2022, the average cost to insure a Shiba Inu with ManyPets was $36 per month.
 That’s slightly less than our average dog insurance price across all breeds and ages, which was $37.

 This price is a good sign that Shibas are a healthy breed, especially compared to other purebred dogs.
 Learn more about insuring your Shiba.